 When a good is purchased via a retailer or wholesaler, the price that is paid (Purchaser Price) for the item differs from the actual Producer Price of the item.
 This is because it includes the cost for transportation and the cost of the wholesale and/or retail service of selling the item conveniently to the consumer.
 The cost of transportation and the wholesale/retail service are called Margins.
 The Producer Price of a good plus the costs of Margins equals the Purchaser Price of the good.

 Margins are only applicable in Commodity Output Events when you are analyzing Events with a Commodity that can be sold via a retailer or wholesaler.
-Margins are applied to Commodity Output when Total Revenue is selected in the Advanced Menu of the Event, which is the default setting for marginable Commodity Output Events.
+Margins are applied to Commodity Output when 'Purchaser Price' is selected in the Advanced Menu of the Event, which is the default setting for marginable Commodity Output Events.

 When you have an Event where Margins are applicable because you've entered Purchaser Price, equivalent to Total Revenue, as your Commodity Output, simply leave the default selection of Purchaser Price.
 If your Event Value is Producer Price, equivalent to Marginal Revenue, you'll need to change the Margins selection in the Advanced Menu of the Event to Producer Price.